 I grew up in Fairbanks.

 As a preschooler I got into skiing because it was way more exciting than sledding at recess.
 After junior nordics I moved onto high school skiing, junior nationals, world junior championships, and finally the APU Nordic Ski Center.
 In middle school I was lucky enough to qualify for Arctic Winter Games, which took me to Nuuk, Greenland.
-That was such an amazing experience, I knew I had to try and ski fast so that I could go race in more awesome places around the world!
+That was such an amazing experience, I knew I had to try and ski fast so that I could race in more awesome places around the world!
 I also already knew, after watching the 1994 Olympics on TV at the age of 5, that the Olympics were by far the coolest thing a person could be part of.
 With those two ideas driving me, skiing was the perfect path for a Fairbanksan.
 After high school I started training with the APU Nordic Ski Center to try and reach those goals.
-So far I have been to Sweden, France, Germany, Italy, Switzerland, Austria, Slovenia, Estonia, Latvia and Turkey; it has been a great way to see new countries, try new food, and compete against the world's best!
+So far I have raced in Canada, Sweden, France, Germany, Italy, Switzerland, Austria, Slovenia, Estonia, Latvia and Turkey; it has been a great way to see new countries, try new food, and compete against the world's best!
 I am training full-time to qualify for the 2018 Olympics in Korea.